10dollars/tendollars.github.io.raw/_posts/2015-04-24-amanda-hess.md

 #### I always thought you were pretty plugged into that teen beat.

 Well, I'm like twenty-nine now.
-You know, I keep getting older.
-And teenagers stay the same age.
+You know, I keep getting older and teenagers stay the same age.
 So, people who I might have talked to who were seventeen a few years ago aren't teenagers anymore.
 They can be a good bridge to younger people, but you really have to keep getting new sources if you write about teenagers.

 #### I forgot about that.
 So, do you think you're going to become the type of person that spends a lot of time in these niche sites, or is it mostly, like, an academic interest to you where people will direct you to them and you'll look at them enough to write a story but you won't spend a whole lot of time crawling through these communities?
 Or trying every new app that comes out to see what's happening on it?